-Some seem to get to where they want to be very quickly, but not me.
-In some ways, it’s taken more than twenty years to arrive here.
-There have been many countless experiences and challenges along the way, different places visited that have been significant, loads of new ideas encountered and, especially, the many people I’ve met who have helped me.
+Some seem to get to where they want to be quickly, but not me.
+It’s taken most of my life to arrive here.
+There have been countless challenges and turning points along the way, places visited that have proven to be significant, new ideas encountered that have messed with my mind, and, especially, lots of people who have helped me.

 Drawn Together Through Visual Practice edited by Brandy Agerback, Kelly Bird, Sam Bradd, and Jennifer Shepherd